BugAlertDotOrg/bugalert/content/notices/2022-10-28-twilio-dev.md

 ---
-Title: Test of Twilio Services
+Title: Test of Twilio Services 2
-Date: 2022-10-27 10:00
+Date: 2022-10-28 10:00
 Category: Dev
-Tags: testing
+Tags: testing2
 Slug: twilio-dev
-Summary: This is a test notice as Twilio integration is built.
+Summary: This is a second test notice as Twilio integration is built.
 ---

 Bug Alert is testing support for using Twilio for sending notices.
 Please ignore this post.